AlexeiT497/HangmanAI/ReadMe.md

 4. python hangman.py    and go crazy.

 Big thanks https://github.com/first20hours/google-10000-english
-or the 20k txt file, all credit this this user for that file.
+or the 20k txt file, all credit to this user for that file.